Self-adjoint and Markovian extensions of infinite quantum graphs: Graph ends and

 Notice that $(H^1(\cG), \| \cdot \|_{H^1})$ is a Hilbert space when equipped with the standard norm

 Moreover, $\dom(\bH_0^0) \subset H^1(\cG)$ and we define $H^1_0( \cG)$ as the closure of $\dom(\bH_0^0)$ with respect to $\| \cdot \|_{H^1(\cG)}$.

 \begin{remark} If $\bH_0^0$ is essentially self-adjoint, then $H^1(\cG) = H^1_0(\cG)$.
 However, the converse is not true in general.
-In fact this equality is tightly connected to the uniqueness of a Markovian extension of $\bH_0$ and, as we shall see, it is possible to characterize it in terms of topological ends of $\cG$ (see Corollary \ref{cor:Markovian1} below).
+In fact this equality is tightly connected to the uniqueness of Markovian extensions of $\bH_0$ and, as we shall see, it is possible to characterize it in terms of topological ends of $\cG$ (see Corollary~\ref{cor:Markovian1} below).

 Notice also that $H^1_0( \cG)$ is the form domain of the Friedrichs extension $\bH_F$ of $\bH_0^0$ and $\lambda_0(\cG)$ defined by \eqref{eq:lowerbound} is the bottom of the spectrum of $\bH_F$. \end{remark}